awsdocs/amazon-ecs-developer-guide/doc_source/create-service.md

 ## \(Optional\) Configuring Your Service to Use Service Auto Scaling<a name="service-configure-auto-scaling"></a>

 Your Amazon ECS service can optionally be configured to use Auto Scaling to adjust its desired count up or down in response to CloudWatch alarms\.

+Amazon ECS Service Auto Scaling supports the following types of scaling policies:

++ [Target Tracking Scaling Policies](service-autoscaling-targettracking.md)—Increase or decrease  the number of tasks that your service runs based on a target value for a specific metric\.
+This is similar to the way that your thermostat maintains the temperature of your home\.
+You select temperature and the thermostat does the rest\.

++ [Step Scaling Policies](service-autoscaling-stepscaling.md)—Increase or decrease the number of tasks that your service runs based on a set of scaling adjustments, known as step adjustments, which vary based on the size of the alarm breach\.

 For more information, see [Service Auto Scaling](service-auto-scaling.md)\.

 **To configure basic Service Auto Scaling parameters**